OPT-Engine: Benchmarking the Limits of LLMs in Optimization Modeling via Complexity Scaling: The Primary Bottleneck: Diagnosis and Evidence

 where $K$ is a randomly sampled constant that does not depend on the decision variables.
-This modification preserves optimal solutions and the relative ordering of feasible solutions, while only shifting the objective value.
+The optimal solution remains invariant under this constant shift.

-As demonstrated in the bottom row of Figure~\ref{fig:ppl}, this perturbation has a negligible impact on accuracy across all problem classes, which indicates that such objective shifts also do not function as a key bottleneck for optimization modeling.
+As demonstrated in the bottom row of Figure~\ref{fig:ppl-main}, this perturbation has a negligible impact on accuracy across all problem classes, indicating that such objective shifts also do not function as a key bottleneck for optimization modeling.